Oregon lawmakers demand immigration detainees have access to lawyers

 ICE has used federal prisons in the past, but not on this scale, current and former government sources said.

-“We are deeply concerned by reports that BOP and ICE are hindering detainees’ access to legal counsel, consular staff, and family communication in this facility,” wrote Senators Jeff Merkley and Ron Wyden, along with Congresswoman Suzanne Bonamici and Congressmen Earl Blumenauer, Peter DeFazio and Kurt Schrader.
+“We are deeply concerned by reports that BOP and ICE are hindering detainees’ access to legal counsel, consular staff, and family communication in this facility,” wrote Senators Jeff Merkley and Ron Wyden, along with Representatives Suzanne Bonamici, Earl Blumenauer, Peter DeFazio and Kurt Schrader.

-An ICE spokeswoman did not immediately have a comment on the letter and its demands.
+An ICE spokeswoman said in a statement to Reuters, “U.S. Immigration and Customs Enforcement (ICE) is currently coordinating with the Bureau of Prisons (BOP) and working to ensure that detainees have appropriate access to their legal representatives.”

-Reporting by Sarah N. Lynch; Editing by Bill Berkrot
+Reporting by Sarah N. Lynch; Editing by Bill Berkrot and Lisa Shumaker